 The autumn brings many poeple to Belgium as well as the UK.
 Many visitors come to Belgium in the autumn for the shopping scene and the natural beauty of the area.
 Also, most visitors come to the UK for the hiking trails, the shopping scene, the music scene, and the natural beauty of the area during these months.

 Brussels is around the same temperature as London in the autumn.
-The temperature in Brussels is usually 12°C (54°F) in October, and London stays around 12°C (53°F).
+The daily temperature in Brussels averages around 12°C (54°F) in October, and London fluctuates around 12°C (53°F).